The Safety Assurance System (SAS) improves the certification and surveillance processes for air carriers. Under SAS our primary responsibilities are

 - Validate the performance of a certificate holder’s approved and accepted programs for the purpose of Continued Operational Safety (COS).

 The goal of system safety is to optimize safety by the identification of hazards within an environment and to eliminate or control their associated risk.
 We do this by performing Design Assessments (DA) and Performance Assessments (PA) based on system safety principals.
 Certificate holders fulfill their responsibilities by designing operations systems that manage hazard-related risks and by providing service with the highest degree of safety in the public interest.
 These concepts are fundamental to SAS.
 SAS is based on system safety principles, Safety Attributes and risk management process (RMP).

 SAS has five process modules (For a more detailed explanation of these processes please see Flight Standards Information Management System (FSIMS):

 - System Configuration

 System configuration occurs during air carrier initial certification.
 It is also triggered when an air carrier requests a new or modified scope of operation.
-The PI/certification project manager (CPM) uses the configuration process to assess a certificate holder’s or applicant’s request for a new or changed scope of operation and to develop a Certificate Holder Operating Profile (CHOP).
+The Principal Inspector (PI) or certification project manager (CPM) uses the configuration process to assess a certificate holder’s or applicant’s request for a new or changed scope of operation and to develop a Certificate Holder Operating Profile (CHOP).
 The operating profile contains DCTs scoped to the certificate holder’s or applicant’s type of operation.
 The certificate holder or applicant has access to the configuration module through the external portal.